nasa/Transform-to-Open-Science/docs/Area1_Engagement/Outreach/online_community_strategy.md

 The TOPS community forums are monthly exchanges of about an hour in length which are open to the public.
 Anyone who has joined the TOPS [listserv](https://github.com/nasa/Transform-to-Open-Science#join-tops-mailing-list) receives an invitation to register for upcoming forums, with an announcement also posted on the [TOPS GitHub](https://github.com/nasa/Transform-to-Open-Science#announcements).
 Forum recordings and slides and posted in the [TOPS GitHub](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area1_Engagement/Community_Forums).
 In cases where recordings are not taken, transcriptions will be made available, if possible.

 The purpose of the Community Forums is to invite members of the NASA SMD community to become aware of and engage in conversation about upcoming events and recent progress on TOPS initiatives directly from the TOPS team.
-Further, these events can be leveraged to collect feedback from the community on TOPS core areas and activities, such as the OpenCore, the Year of Open Science, and upcoming conference presentations etc. The community forum will also likely be leveraged for specific topics in the future, such as a “workshop” on responding to ROSES or an introduction to SMD-specific open science policy.
+Further, these events can be leveraged to collect feedback from the community on TOPS core areas and activities, such as the Open Science 101, the Year of Open Science, and upcoming conference presentations etc. The community forum will also likely be leveraged for specific topics in the future, such as a “workshop” on responding to ROSES or an introduction to SMD-specific open science policy.

 The TOPS team is committed to making these events as accessible as possible, and try to achieve this in the following manner:
 * Holding the forum virtually